 Despite having loads of tasks to handle, our team is able to stay focused and creative and work towards our goals consistently in a set amount of time.

 I’m going to reveal to you how I helped my team get more things done in less time through the power of correct prioritization.
 A few minutes spent reading this article could literally save you thousands of hours over the long term.
-So, let’s get started with my method on how to prioritize:
+So, let’s get started with my method on how to prioritize things:

-How to Prioritize with the Scales Method
+How to Prioritize With the Scales Method

 One of our new editors came to me the other day and told me how she was struggling to keep up with the many tasks she needed to handle and the deadlines she constantly needed to stick to.

 At the end of each day, she felt like she had done a lot of things but often failed to come up with creative ideas and to get articles successfully published.
 From what she told me, it was obvious that she felt overwhelmed and was growing increasingly frustrated about failing to achieve her targets despite putting in extra hours most days.

 After she listened to my advice about utilizing the Scales Method, she immediately experienced a dramatic rise in productivity, which looked like this: